Katlicia/e-commerce-app/README.md

 - Node.js with Express 5
 - MongoDB with Mongoose for data modeling
-- JWT for authentication, stored in HTTP-only cookies
+- JWT authentication with short-lived access tokens (15 min) and sliding refresh tokens (7 days), stored in HTTP-only cookies
 - bcryptjs for password hashing
+- Helmet for HTTP security headers
+- express-rate-limit for brute-force protection on auth endpoints
 - Cloudinary for image storage
 - Iyzipay for payment processing (Turkish market)
 - Nodemailer for transactional emails